QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial Maxwell equation

-The fields appearing in the photon spinor in Eq.~\eqref{eq:wavefunctions} can be either real- or complex-valued solutions of the complete set of Maxwell's equations.
-They will then automatically satisfy the eight-component spinorial photon equation, given in Sec.~\ref{sec:equation}.
+The fields appearing in the electromagnetic spinor in Eq.~\eqref{eq:wavefunctions} can be either real- or complex-valued solutions of the complete set of Maxwell's equations.
+They will then automatically satisfy the eight-component spinorial Maxwell equation, given in Sec.~\ref{sec:equation}.
 The spinors made of real-valued fields $\mathbf{E}_\Re$ and $\mathbf{B}_\Re$, charge density $\rho_\mathrm{e\Re}$, and current density $\mathbf{J}_\mathrm{e\Re}$ are denoted by the subscript $\Re$ as $\Psi_\Re$ and $\Phi_\Re$.
 The spinors are normalized so that $\Psi_\Re^\dag\Psi_\Re=\frac{1}{2}(\varepsilon_0\mathbf{E}_\Re^2+\mathbf{B}_\Re^2/\mu_0)$ corresponds the classical expression of the energy density of the electromagnetic field.
-Using complex-valued amplitudes of time-harmonic fields, the single-photon energy density expectation value is $\frac{1}{2}\Psi^\dag\Psi=\frac{1}{4}(\varepsilon_0|\mathbf{E}|^2+|\mathbf{B}|^2/\mu_0)$, which corresponds to the expression of the energy density of a classical time-harmonic field averaged over the harmonic cycle.
-When we consider the photon state in Eq.~\eqref{eq:wavefunctions} as a quantum mechanical concept, it corresponds to a single-photon Fock state.
-Thus, the quantum mechanical information content is not equal to that of a classical time-harmonic field, but limited by complete lack of the knowledge of the phase of single-photon states in accordance with the \emph{uncertainty principle} of the photon number and the phase \cite{Smithey1993}.
-The density expectation values and the classical and quantum-mechanical information content of the spinorial photon state in Eq.~\eqref{eq:wavefunctions} will be addressed in more detail in Sec.~\ref{sec:spinorialwavefunctions}.
+Using complex-valued amplitudes of time-harmonic fields, the energy density expectation value is $\frac{1}{2}\Psi^\dag\Psi=\frac{1}{4}(\varepsilon_0|\mathbf{E}|^2+|\mathbf{B}|^2/\mu_0)$, which corresponds to the expression of the energy density of a classical time-harmonic field averaged over the harmonic cycle.
+When we consider the electromagnetic spinor in Eq.~\eqref{eq:wavefunctions} as a quantum-mechanical concept, we end up to the second quantization and the related description of Fock states.
+Thus, the quantum-mechanical information content is not equal to that of a classical time-harmonic field, but limited by complete lack of the knowledge of the phase of single-photon states in accordance with the \emph{uncertainty principle} of the photon number and the phase \cite{Smithey1993}.
+The density expectation values and the classical and quantum-mechanical information content of the electromagnetic spinor in Eq.~\eqref{eq:wavefunctions} will be addressed in more detail in Sec.~\ref{sec:spinorialwavefunctions}.